Addressing Finite-Horizon MDPs via Low-Rank Tensor Value Approximation: Conclusion

 \section{Conclusion}

-This paper introduced an approach to estimate the optimal VFs of finite-horizon MDPs by modeling VFs as a low-rank multi-dimensional tensor, with time being one of the dimensions of the tensor.
-Leveraging the PARAFAC decomposition, our approach ensures that the model size grows linearly with the tensor dimensions, keeping the number of parameters manageable.
-In order to estimate the optimal VFs we presented a low-rank optimization framework rooted in the BEqs and policy iteration.
-To address the optimization for MDPs with known models, we proposed two block-coordinate algorithms, BCD-PE and BCGD-PE.
-Both algorithms converge to stationary points.
-For unknown MDP models, we developed two stochastic methods: S-BCGD-PE and BCTD-PE.
-The proposed methods were tested on a grid-world setup with a known MDP model and two resource allocation problems: a wireless communication setup and a battery charging task.
-Compared to linear and NN methods, our algorithms achieved comparable returns while being significantly more efficient in sample usage and parameter count.
-Future work will explore integrating tensor low-rank methods with NNs, as we believe low-rank properties hold great potential for designing architectures for dynamical systems.
+This paper presents an approach to estimate the optimal VFs of finite-horizon MDPs by modeling them as a low-rank multi-dimensional tensor, with time as one of its dimensions.
+Using the PARAFAC decomposition, our method ensures that the model size grows linearly with the tensor dimensions.
+To estimate the optimal VFs, we introduced a low-rank optimization framework based on the BEqs and policy iteration.
+For MDPs with known models, we proposed two BC algorithms, BCD-PE and BCGD-PE, both of which converge to stationary points.
+For unknown MDP models, we developed two stochastic methods: S-BCGD-PE, which guarantees convergence to a stationary point, and BCTD-PE, which leverages unbiased estimates of the optimization problem.
+We evaluated our methods on a grid-world setup with a known MDP model and two resource allocation problems: a wireless communication setup and a battery charging task.
+Our algorithms are significantly more efficient in sample usage and parameter count.
+Future work will explore integrating tensor low-rank methods with NNs, as we believe these properties hold great potential for designing architectures for dynamical systems.

 \appendices